foostan/mkbd/developers_guide/developers_guide_en.md

 Attach VCC and GND to ProMicro_r.
 On the Eeschema work screen, press the shortcut `a` to open the symbol selection window.
-Type vcc in the search form, select VCC and click OK.
+Type "vcc" in the search form, select VCC and click OK.

 ![set_vcc_and_gnd](./images/eeschema/set_vcc_and_gnd.png)